 When the onions are almost done, return the cauliflower water to a boil, add the pasta and cook until almost al dente (read the package directions for cooking time).

 Add the cauliflower to the pan with the onions and let it heat thoroughly.
 When the pasta is done, reserve one cup of the pasta water and set it aside.
 Then add the pasta to the large skillet with the cauliflower, onion, olive oil mixture and mix thoroughly.
 Add enough of the cauliflower water so that the pasta is not dry, and stir until the mixture is evenly heated.
+Add salt to taste – it does need a fair amount of salt.
 Mix in the parsley and crushed red pepper.
 Serve the pasta with grated cheese and enjoy – hopefully with family and friends.